若您需要咨询产品或有任何技术问题,请通过官方电话 400 885 9050 或邮箱 info.cn@stemcell.com 与我们联系。

 Gene Editing Human Pluripotent Stem Cells (hPSCs) Using the CellPore™ Transfection System

-Human pluripotent stem cells (hPSCs), including human embryonic stem cells (hESCs) and human induced pluripotent stem cells (hiPSCs), are powerful tools for regenerative medicine and disease modelling.
-Genome editing in hPSCs, particularly using CRISPR-Cas9, enables precise manipulation of genetic loci to study gene function or create engineered lines.
-However, maintaining high viability and functionality after editing requires gentle delivery methods.
+Achieving precise genetic modification in human pluripotent stem cells (hPSCs), including human embryonic stem cells (hESCs) and human induced pluripotent stem cells (hiPSCs), is fundamental for advancing regenerative medicine and disease modeling.
+Gene editing in hPSCs, particularly using CRISPR-Cas9, enables precise manipulation of genetic loci to study gene function or generate engineered lines.
+However, maintaining high viability and functionality after editing requires gentle delivery methods that minimize cellular stress.

-The CellPore™ Transfection System uses mechanoporation to transiently permeabilize cell membranes via microfluidic channels, enabling the delivery of biomolecules such as CRISPR-Cas9 ribonucleoprotein (RNP) complexes.
-This streamlined protocol provides instructions for preparing hPSCs, forming RNP complexes, delivering them using the CellPore™ system, and handling post-delivery culture and analysis.
+The CellPore™ Transfection System addresses this challenge by using mechanoporation to transiently permeabilize cell membranes via microfluidic channels, enabling the gentle and efficient intracellular delivery of biomolecules such as CRISPR-Cas9 ribonucleoprotein (RNP) complexes.
+This streamlined protocol provides detailed instructions for preparing hPSCs, forming RNP complexes, delivering them using the CellPore™ Transfection System, and recommendations for post-delivery culture and analysis.

 Figure 1.
-Experimental Workflow for Genome Editing of hPSCs Using CellPore™ Transfection System.
+Experimental Workflow for Gene Editing hPSCs Using the CellPore™ Transfection System

 Materials

 This procedure is designed to identify the optimal pressure for delivering cargo into your specific hPSCs by balancing delivery efficiency with cell viability.
-A range of pressures (10, 15, 20, and 25 psi) will be tested using CellPore™ FITC-Dextran as a proxy for the RNP complex.
+A range of pressures (10, 15, 20, and 25 psi) is tested using CellPore™ FITC-Dextran as a proxy for the RNP complex.

 A: Preparation of Single-Cell Suspension